romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

       }
     }

-    // query is a Promise-like and will be awaited automatically return query;
+    // query is Promise-like and will be awaited automatically return query;
   }
 );